bartonlab/paper-hcmf/README.md

 Higher-order covariance matrix factorization (HCMF) is a framework that efficiently computes the inverse of a covariance matrix or solves linear equations involving covariance matrices.
 The HCMF method reduces computational time by a factor of 10^4-10^5 and significantly reduces memory requirements.
 By leveraging this computational advantage, we can infer epistatic interactions between alleles (genetic variables) from full-scale temporal viral genetic sequence evolution.
-For more information, see the paper [__INSERT LINK HERE__], which details the mathematical framework, implementation specifics, and uncovered epistatic patterns in longitudinal intrahost HIV evolution.
+For more information, see [the paper](https://doi.org/10.1101/2024.10.14.618287), which details the mathematical framework, implementation specifics, and uncovered epistatic patterns in longitudinal intrahost HIV evolution.